selimslab/selimslab.github.io/_posts/2022-4-12-why-do-good.md

 ---

-Do good for your own good,

-Out of self-respect, principle, character, and integrity
+For your own good, out of self-respect, principle, integrity, healthy character

-You are what you do

-How do you feel about it?